FLEGT - Forest Law Enforcement, Governance & Trade FLEGT Licensed Timber - The social, environmental and economic benefits Social Forestry

 Alongside this, the Indonesian Ministry of Environment & Forestry developed an online system (SIPUHH Online) which tracks logs all the way back to the concession using a QR barcode-scanning system.

-SVLK is now the first timber legality assurance scheme to be recognised by the European Union Timber Regulation (EUTR) as a framework that assures the legality of timber sourced in Indonesia.
+SVLK is now the first timber legality assurance scheme to be recognised by the European Union Timber Regulation (EUTR), and now, the UK Timber Regulation (UKTR) as a framework that assures the legality of timber sourced from Indonesia’

 All timber products certified under SVLK and exported from Indonesia are now FLEGT Licenced as of November 2016.
 A FLEGT Licence is currently the only licence that ensures full, verifiable compliance with the European Union Timber Regulation.